Murton Lane railway station

 Murton Lane railway station served the village of Murton in the City of York, part of the Ceremonial County of North Yorkshire, from 1913 to 1926 on the Derwent Valley Light Railway.

 History

 The station opened on 21 July 1913 by the North Eastern Railway.
-It closed to both passengers and goods traffic on 1 September 1926.
+It closed to both passengers and goods traffic on 1 September 1926..
+The platform remained in situ for several decades after closure but at some point was demolished with no trace remaining.

+Preservation

+Nearby to Murton Lane is Murton Park.
+Murton Park is home to the preserved DVLR whose running line extends to the other side of the eponymous Murton Lane to the original station.